Education in Science

 Can't get enough of EiS?
 Readers of the ASE's in-house magazine can access additional material in between issues with the launch of the online-only EiSXtra in November 2012.

 Upcoming articles will be highlighted in the magazine.

 Non-members of ASE may read selected articles from each issue of EiS, current and previous, offered as 'tasters' to give a flavour of the journal.
 These free articles are those listed on the Contents page without the padlocks alongside.
 If you like what you see and would like to read more, why not join ASE?
 Click here for more details.

 Education in Science is the house magazine of the Association for Science Education.
 For 2013/14, it will be published as four issues (September, November, February, May) with additional material available on the ASE website.
-In this issue we take a close look at the ASE Annual Conference 2014, Achieving excellence in science provision and Science on Stage London 2015.
+In this issue read the first editorial from ASE's new CEO, Shaun Reason, and special articles on educational neuroscience and citizen science.

 Search within articles.